Control variates for variance-reduced ratio of means estimators: Simulation study

 \subsection{Strong variance reduction}

 The presented results are the best-case scenario for the proposed optimal coefficients, observed with the following covariance matrix

+In this scenario, all coefficients achieve variance reduction as evidenced in Figure \ref{fig:boxplot_all_good}, a result consistent with Figure \ref{fig:ellipse_all_good}, where all mean coefficient estimates fall within the ellipse defined in Theorem \ref{prop:cond_est_coef}.

-As shown in Figure \ref{fig:boxplot_all_good_cv_mc}, the optimal coefficients $(\alpha_o, \beta_o)$ achieve greater variance reduction than alternative choices.
+As shown in Figure \ref{fig:boxplot_all_good}, the optimal coefficients $(\alpha_o, \beta_o)$ achieve greater variance reduction than alternative choices, with an additional 7.4\% of RVR.
 This highlights the advantage of jointly optimizing both coefficients for the ratio, rather than optimizing them separately without accounting for the ratio as a whole.
-The CV/MC estimator does not outperform the CV/CV estimator in terms of variance reduction, further confirming the benefit of optimizing both coefficients simultaneously.
-Since the CV/CV estimator consistently yielded superior results across experiments, we do not consider the CV/MC estimator in the rest of this work.